InnwaCommunity/how-to-generate-upload-keystore/README.md

 # keyAlias=upload
 # storeFile=keystore-file-location

-fill password that enter in command for storePassword and keyPassword for storeFile,add ../upload-keystore.jks if locate in android file
+fill password that enter in command for storePassword and keyPassword.
+For storeFile,add ../upload-keystore.jks if locate in android file

 Step (3)